 A study at Berkeley made an interesting discovery regarding the concept of gratitude.
 Among the 300 people who participated, the study found higher levels of improved mental health and outcomes amongst those who wrote gratitude letters versus those who didn’t.

 Learning how to manifest something also means practicing gratitude for the good things—big and small—that start to happen.
 As you practice your visualization, affirmations, and continue taking action, stay alert and mindful about what begins to take shape.
-When things fall into place, practice gratitude; it will keep your energy high and your confidence strong to manifest new things.
+When things fall into place, practice gratitude; it will keep your energy high and your confidence strong for manifesting new things.

 5. Combat Negative Self-Talk

 If the concept that positive thinking breeds positive outcomes, then the opposite is also true.
 Some psychologists believe that out of all of the thoughts we have in a day, 80% of them are negative, and 95% are the same as the day before.
 This vicious cycle of negative, repetitive thought and self-talk holds us back.
 Believing things like “I’m not smart enough” or “I don’t have the right skills” is the self-talk that keeps most people stuck in jobs they hate, toxic relationships, and poor lifestyles.
+These limiting beliefs also damage their mental health.
 Fortunately, there are some simple strategies for replacing negative self-talk with positive beliefs.

 Five ways to eliminate negative self-talk:

 - Identify your feelings: Focus on the thoughts and feelings that arise when you hone in on certain aspects of your life.
 What comes to mind?
 How does your body feel?
 Then, change any “I am” thoughts to “I feel” thoughts.
 Recognize your experience without letting it define you.